Skip to content

 Install for Claude Code:

-shannot mcp install --client claude-code
+shannot setup mcp install --client claude-code

 Generates .mcp.json or updates user config.